ADOBE SYSTEMS INCORPORATED

-The Software and any authorized copies that you make are the intellectual property of Adobe and its suppliers.
-The structure, organization and code of the Software are the valuable intellectually property (e.g. trade secrets and confidential information) of Adobe and its suppliers.
+The Software and any authorized copies that Distributor makes are the intellectual property of and are owned by Adobe Systems Incorporated and its suppliers.
+The structure, organization, and code of the Software are the valuable trade secrets and confidential information of Adobe Systems Incorporated and its suppliers.
 The Software is protected by law, including without limitation the copyright laws of the United States and other countries, and by international treaty provisions.
-Except as expressly stated herein, this agreement does not grant you any intellectual property rights in the Software and all rights not expressly granted are reserved by Adobe and its suppliers.
+Except as expressly stated herein, this agreement does not grant Distributor any intellectual property rights in the Software and all rights not expressly granted are reserved by Adobe and its suppliers.

 10. Limitation of Liability.

-IN NO EVENT WILL ADOBE, ITS SUPPLIERS, OR CERTIFICATION AUTHORITIES BE LIABLE TO YOU FOR ANY DAMAGES, CLAIMS OR COSTS WHATSOEVER INCLUDING ANY CONSEQUENTIAL, INDIRECT, INCIDENTAL DAMAGES, OR ANY LOST PROFITS OR LOST SAVINGS, EVEN IF AN ADOBE REPRESENTATIVE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS, DAMAGES, OR CLAIMS.
-THE FOREGOING LIMITATIONS AND EXCLUSIONS APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW IN YOUR JURISDICTION.
-ADOBE’S AGGREGATE LIABILITY AND THAT OF ITS SUPPLIERS AND CERTIFICATION AUTHORITIES UNDER OR IN CONNECTION WITH THIS AGREEMENT SHALL BE LIMITED TO THE AMOUNT PAID FOR THE SOFTWARE, IF ANY.
-Nothing contained in this agreement limits Adobe’s liability to you in the event of death or personal injury resulting from Adobe’s negligence or for the tort of deceit (fraud).
-Adobe is acting on behalf of its suppliers and Certification Authorities for the purpose of disclaiming, excluding and/or limiting obligations, warranties and liability as provided in this agreement, but in no other respects and for no other purpose.
-For further information, please see the jurisdiction specific information at the end of this agreement, if any, or contact Adobe’s Customer Support Department.
+IN NO EVENT WILL ADOBE OR ITS SUPPLIERS BE LIABLE TO DISTRIBUTOR FOR ANY DAMAGES, CLAIMS OR COSTS WHATSOEVER ARISING FROM THIS AGREEMENT AND/OR DISTRIBUTOR’S USE OF THE SOFTWARE, INCLUDING WITHOUT LIMITATION ANY CONSEQUENTIAL, INDIRECT, OR INCIDENTAL DAMAGES, OR ANY LOST PROFITS OR LOST SAVINGS, EVEN IF AN ADOBE REPRESENTATIVE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS, DAMAGES, CLAIMS, OR COSTS OR FOR ANY CLAIM BY ANY THIRD PARTY.
+THE FOREGOING LIMITATIONS AND EXCLUSIONS APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW IN DISTRIBUTOR’S JURISDICTION.
+IN ANY EVENT, ADOBE’S AGGREGATE LIABILITY AND THAT OF ITS SUPPLIERS UNDER OR IN CONNECTION WITH THIS AGREEMENT WILL BE LIMITED TO FIFTY U.S. DOLLARS ($50.00).
+Nothing contained in this agreement limits Adobe’s or its suppliers’ liability to distributor in the event of death or personal injury resulting from negligence or for the tort of deceit (fraud).
+Adobe is acting on behalf of its suppliers for the purpose of disclaiming, excluding and/or limiting obligations, warranties and liability as provided in this agreement, but in no other respects and for no other purpose.

 11. Export Rules.

-You agree that the Software will not be shipped, transferred, or exported into any country or used in any manner prohibited by the United States Export Administration Act or any other export laws, restrictions or regulations (collectively the “Export Laws”).
-In addition, if the Software is identified as export controlled items under the Export Laws, you represent and warrant that you are not a citizen, or otherwise located within, an embargoed nation (including without limitation Iran, Syria, Sudan, Cuba, and North Korea) and that you are not otherwise prohibited under the Export Laws from receiving the Software.
-All rights to Use the Software are granted on condition that such rights are forfeited if you fail to comply with the terms of this agreement.
+Distributor agrees, and will ensure that its distributors and resellers agree, that the Software will not be shipped, transferred, or exported into any country or used in any manner prohibited by the United States Export Administration Act or any other export laws, restrictions, or regulations (collectively the “Export Laws”).
+In addition, if the Software is identified as export controlled items under the Export Laws, Distributor represents and warrants that Distributor is not a citizen, or otherwise located within, an embargoed nation (including without limitation Iran, Syria, Sudan, Cuba, and North Korea) and that Distributor is not otherwise prohibited under the Export Laws from distributing the Software.
+All rights granted under this agreement are granted on condition that such rights are forfeited if Distributor fails to comply with the terms of this agreement.